pursuit-curriculum/unit-front-end-web-development/intro-to-css/readme.md

 </style>
 ```

+> **Note**: Does this syntax look familiar?
+What data structure does it most closely represent?

 This rule will cascade down from the body into all the elements inside.
 It doesn't matter if the text is in an `h1` element or a `p` element or if it is directly in the body or nested inside several other HTML elements.

 However, you might decide that your `h1` should be orange.
 In which case, you would write a new declaration.